markbrents/VolumeScroller/README.md

 ## Icon(s)
 As I was testing the program, I decided that I wanted a visual indicator of the volume as it changed.
 I ended up using Gimp to create several 16x16 icons, each with a different level indicated.
 Then as the volume changes the icon gets updated to the appropriate one.

-## Known Issues/Future Items
+## Known Issues/Future Item
-I've only tested it on Windows 10 64-bit.
+I run it at work on Windows 10 Enterprise and at home on Windows 10 Home.
+At work it runs for weeks with no problem.
+But at home it stops working sometimes.
+I think it is losing the Windows hook somehow.

 ## Alternatives
 Here are some other programs that do similar things.